Indonesia

-Indonesia, (Note: /ˌɪndəˈniːziə, -ʒə/ IN-də-NEE-zee-ə-,_---zhə /ˌɪndəˈniːʒə, -ʃə/ IN-də-NEE-zhə-,_---shə; /id/) officially the Republic of Indonesia, (Note: Republik Indonesia (/id/) is the most used official name, though the name Unitary State of the Republic of Indonesia (Negara Kesatuan Republik Indonesia, NKRI) also appears in some official documents.) is a country in Southeast Asia and Oceania, between the Indian and Pacific oceans.
-Comprising over 17,000 islands, including Sumatra, Java, Sulawesi, and parts of Borneo and New Guinea, Indonesia is the world's largest archipelagic state and the 14th-largest country by area, at 1904569 km2.
-With over 280 million people, Indonesia is the world's fourth-most-populous country and the most populous Muslim-majority country.
-Java, the world's most populous island, is home to more than half of the country's population.
+Indonesia, officially the Republic of Indonesia, (Note: Republik Indonesia (/id/) is the most used official name, though the name Unitary State of the Republic of Indonesia (Negara Kesatuan Republik Indonesia, NKRI) also appears in some official documents, including the constitution.) is a country in Southeast Asia and Oceania, between the Indian and Pacific oceans.
+Comprising between 13,000 and 17,000 islands, including Sumatra, Java, Sulawesi, and parts of Borneo and New Guinea, it is the world's largest archipelagic state and the 14th-largest country by area.
+Indonesia has extensive tropical forests and marine ecosystems that support one of the world's highest levels of biodiversity.